-Born and raised in Taiwan, Ms. Ding first came to the U.S. in 2001, ostensibly to earn a master's degree in American Studies at SUNY Buffalo, but in reality to learn how to read and write English.
-In Monterey, the Institute helped her turn her language skills into a vocation.
-“At its best, interpreting is like retelling a good story,” she says.
-So it's no surprise that Ms. Ding's studies brought her back to the illuminating literature of her childhood: Tang poetry, the Analects of Confucius, and classic Chinese folktales, her personal favorite.
+Born and raised in Taipei, Taiwan, Ms. Ding first came to the United States in 2001, ostensibly to earn a master's degree in American Studies at SUNY Buffalo, but in reality to learn how to read and write English.

 Areas of Interest

-Professor DePaolis has been teaching at the Institute since 2001.
+Ms. Ding has been teaching at the Institute since 2011.